Natural Sciences

-Biosphere Reserves are all about improving the relationship between people and their local environment, globally.
-They are sites created by UNESCO that find creative ways for people and nature to thrive together.
-They act as extraordinary testing grounds to put into practice a revolutionary approach to managing our ecosystems sustainably for future generations.
+UNESCO Biosphere Reserves are all about improving the relationship between people and their local environment, globally.
+The sites form part of the UNESCO Man and the Biosphere (MAB) Programme that finds creative ways for people and nature to thrive together.

 Biosffer Dyfi